douggal/advent-of-code-2022/README.md

 ### Day 12

-Model the data as a graph and use QuikGraph to solve for shortest path.
+Model the data as a digraph in a Dictionary<int, int[]> and use QuikGraph to solve for shortest path.
+Almost had a quick win.
+I had errors in building the graph and took a while to find them all and fix.